 - They’ll help you take all the costs and features of the mortgage into account, beyond the interest rate

-- They should only recommend a mortgage that is suitable for you and will tell you which ones you are likely to get
+- They should only recommend a mortgage that is suitable for you and will tell you which ones you’re likely to get

 Look at comparison websites

-Comparison websites are a good starting point if you’re trying to find a mortgage tailored to your needs.
+Comparison websites are a good starting point if you’re trying to see what sort of deals are available on the market.

 We recommend the following websites for comparing mortgages: